ITR Filing Deadline Missed?

 Why was Section 194R introduced?

-The government introduced section 194R of the Income Tax Act to plug the evasion of taxes.
+The government introduced section 194R of the Income Tax Act to discourage the evasion of taxes.
 Many companies used to give their dealers gifts, perquisites, and other benefits for promotions and claimed deduction of expenses from the business income.
 Also, the individuals receiving the benefit did not report this income, as it was in kind.
 This led to the evasion of taxes.
 Therefore, the government introduced section 194R, which states that any benefit, whether in cash or kind, received by a resident individual from a business or profession is liable for tax.

 Here’s an example - Suppose ABC Ltd. is a car manufacturing company that decides to give cars as incentives to dealers on meeting their annual targets.
 The companies used to show this as a business expense and used to claim a deduction of expenses.
 Since the introduction of section 194R, all the benefits extended by a business or profession in the form of cash and kind are taxable.
 Section 194R has thus helped the government keep track of income and prevent tax evasion.